kowabunga-cloud/kowabunga-cloud.github.io/content/en/docs/admin-guide/create-kaktus.md

 - 2 of type **rbd** (RADOS block device), for further be used by KVM or a future Kubernetes cluster to provision virtual block device disks.
 - 2 of type **fs** (filesystem), for further be used as underlying NFS storage backend.

 Each pool relies on [Ceph Placement Groups](https://docs.ceph.com/en/latest/rados/operations/placement-groups/) for objects fragments distribution across disks in the cluster.
 There's no rule of thumb on how much one need.
-Itdepends on your cluster size, its number of disks, its replication factor and many more parameters.
+It depends on your cluster size, its number of disks, its replication factor and many more parameters.
 You can get some help thanks to [Ceph PG Calculator](https://linuxkidd.com/ceph/pgcalc.html) to set an appropriate value.

 The **replication** parameter controls the cluster's data redundancy.
-The bigger the value, the more replicated data will be (and the less prone to disaster you will be), but the fewer usuable space you'll get.
+The bigger the value, the more replicated data will be (and the less prone to disaster you will be), but the fewer usable space you'll get.

 ### File Systems